joey-qytyku/OS-90-fixed/docs/Scheduler.md

 # Preface

-KERNL386 has the following properties:
+KERNL386 does:
-* Preemptive multitasking using time slices
+* Preemptive multitasking
-* Non-preemtible kernel
-* Non-reentrant
+* Kernel preemption

 ## Terms to Know

 Trap frame: When any sort of switch to kernel mode takes place, the registers will be saved on the stack.

-Requester/focus/current process: The process to whom the trap frame belongs to.
-This process is the one that invoked the kernel or was interrupted by an IRQ or exception.

 # Interrupts and Exceptions